tomatolog/manticore/docs/12_sphinxconf_options_reference/searchd_program_configuration_options/sphinxqlstate.rst

 sphinxql\_state
 ~~~~~~~~~~~~~~~

-Path to a file where current ManticoreQL state will be serialized.
+Path to a file where current SphinxQL state will be serialized.

 On daemon startup, this file gets replayed.
 On eligible state changes
 (eg. SET GLOBAL), this file gets rewritten automatically.
 This can